Important Travel Document Information – Please Read

 You must be 18 years old to qualify for certain short-term visas.

-Notably, most short-term UK work visas do not provide access to public funding, such as unemployment benefits.
+Notably, most short-term UK work visas, such as unemployment benefits, do not provide access to public funding.

-You can get free healthcare through the NHS, albeit you will typically be required to pay a healthcare surcharge of up to £624 per year.
+You can get free healthcare through the NHS, but typically, you must pay a healthcare surcharge of up to £624 per year.

 Your spouse and dependent children can typically accompany you, but they must submit separate visa applications.